-Content

 Owner's Identification Form

 Introductioni

 A Few Words About Safetyii

 Driver and Passenger Safety

 Proper use and care of your vehicle's seat belts, and Supplemental Restraint System.

-Instruments and Controls
+Instruments and Controls 31

+Instrument panel indicator and gauge, and how to use dashboard and steering column controls.

-Comfort and Convenience Features 69 How to operate the climate control system, the audio system, and other convenience features.
+Comfort and Convenience Features69

+How to operate the climate control system, the audio system, and other convenience features.

-Before Driving
+Before Driving99

+What gasoline to use, how to break-in your new vehicle, and how to load luggage and other cargo.

 Driving

+The proper way to start the engine, shift the transmission, and park, plus towing a trailer.

-Maintenance 131
+Maintenance

 The Maintenance Schedule shows you when you need to take your vehicle to the dealer.

 Appearance Care

+Tips on cleaning and protecting your vehicle.
+Things to look for if your vehicle ever needs body repairs.

 Taking Care of the Unexpected

 This section covers several problems motorists sometimes experience, and how to handle them.

 Technical Information

+ID numbers, dimensions, capacities, and technical information.

 Warranty and Customer Relations (U.S. and Canada)

 A summary of the warranties covering your new Acura, and how to contact us.

 Authorized Manuals (U.S. only)

-Index
+How to order manuals and other technical literature.

+IndexI